 The use of any electronic device during a quiz or exam is strictly prohibited.
-Exceptions may be made regarding the use of calculators.
-Use of calculators will be clarified on a case by case basis.
+Exceptions will be clarified on a case by case basis.
 Any use of a non-approved device during a quiz or exam will be considered a breach of academic integrity.

-In-class use of laptops/iPads/tablet computers is not permitted unless official documentation of need is presented or the instructor makes a specific exception for a particular class activity.
+In-class use of cellphones/laptops/iPads/tablet computers is not permitted unless the instructor makes a specific exception for a particular class activity.